Pyroxenium/Basalt/docs/home/installer.md

     term.clear()
 end

-local basalt = require(filePath) -- here you can change the variablename in any variablename you want default: basalt
+local basalt = require(filePath:gsub(".lua", "")) -- here you can change the variablename in any variablename you want default: basalt
 ------------------------------
 ```